AUGMXNT/llm-tracker.info-vault/howto/AMD GPUs.md

 * I posted my 7900XT/XTX results on Reddit, some conversation here: https://www.reddit.com/r/LocalLLaMA/comments/191srof/amd_radeon_7900_xtxtx_inference_performance/

 ## AMD APU
+Compatible iGPUs include the Radeon 780M (gfx1103) on Phoenix and Hawk Point 7X40 and 8X40 APUs and Radeon 890M (gfx1150) on Strix Point (Ryzen AI) APUs.
+You typically need to apply a `HSA_OVERRIDE_GFX_VERSION=11.0.0` environment variable to make sure that these are using the right kernels.
+See also:
+- https://github.com/lamikr/rocm_sdk_builder - make a custom ROCm build for your GPU
+-

 Performance 65W 7940HS w/ 64GB of DDR5-5600 (83GB/s theoretical memory bandwidth): [https://docs.google.com/spreadsheets/d/1kT4or6b0Fedd-W_jMwYpb63e1ZR3aePczz3zlbJW-Y4/edit#gid=1041125589](https://docs.google.com/spreadsheets/d/1kT4or6b0Fedd-W_jMwYpb63e1ZR3aePczz3zlbJW-Y4/edit#gid=1041125589)
 * On small (7B) models that fit within the UMA VRAM, ROCm performance is very similar to my M2 MBA's Metal performance.
 Inference is barely faster than CLBlast/CPU though (~10% faster).
 * On a big (70B) model that doesn't fit into allocated VRAM, the ROCm inferences slower than CPU w/ -ngl 0 (CLBlast crashes), and CPU perf is about as expected - about 1.3 t/s inferencing a Q4_K_M.
 Besides being slower, the ROCm version also caused amdgpu exceptions that killed Wayland 2/3 times (I'm running Linux 6.5.4, ROCm 5.6.1, mesa 23.1.8).